ArkEcosystemArchive/docs-legacy/docs/sdk/clients/usage.md

 ## Blocks

 This service API grants access to the [blocks resource](/api/public/v2/blocks.html).
-A block is a signed set of transactions created by a delegate and permanently committed to the Ark blockchain.
+A block is a signed set of transactions created by a delegate and permanently committed to the ARK blockchain.

 You may query for: